curiosalon/curiosalon.github.io/_pages/about.md

-Also on the desk, besides the mouse and keyboard with which I type these words is small bottle of antacid tablets for my semi regular indigestion and some eye drops for an odd medical condition I've experienced with one of my eyes over the last year or two.
-The eye thing is better now, I think, but I keep eyedrops around incase it comes back.
+Also on the desk, besides the mouse and keyboard with which I type these words is a small bottle of antacid tablets for my semi regular indigestion and some eye drops for an odd medical condition I've experienced with one of my eyes over the last year or two.
+The eye thing is better now, I think, but I keep eye drops around incase it comes back.
 Under the antacid tablets I see a card that my elderly father wrote for me last christmas (it's April now and the card won't be leaving the desk any time soon).
 The card reads: